 We also published comprehensive progress reports up until 2016.
 As of 2017, annual ALP reporting became an integral part of our Sustainability Reports.
 In addition, we periodically publish focused progress updates here to allow more regular communication about the program.

-One of the seven principles in our Agricultural Labor Practices (ALP) Code is ‘No child labor’, and we are committed to preventing and eliminating child labor wherever it occurs in our supply chain.
-In our third ALP Progress Update of 2019, we look at ALP Progress Update: Focusing on India
+One of the seven principles in our Agricultural Labor Practices (ALP) Code is ensuring safe working conditions for both farmers and workers on contracted farms.
+In our fourth ALP Progress Update of 2019, we take a look at our efforts in Argentina, Brazil and Malawi.

 Our reports and progress updates are available on our Sustainability Resources page.